jfrog/setup-jfrog-cli/README.md

    ```
 4. **Pass the 'provider_name' input to the Action (Required)**: 'provider_name' tells the process which predefined OIDC configuration's identity maps to look for the match between the JWT claims and identity-map claims.
 This input should contain the value of 'Provider Name' we set for the OIDC configuration.
 5. **Pass the 'aud' input to the Action (Optional)**: 'aud' input specifies the intended recipients of an ID token (JWT), to ensure that only authorized recipients are able to access the cloud (Artifactory).
 By default, it holds the URL of the repository owner.
    This value (if sent) will be passed as an argument to core.getIDToken(), which generates the JWT, and sets a condition that only workflows in the specified repository/organization can access the cloud role.
-Read more about it [here](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#customizing-the-audience-value). ???
-GO OVER AND ENSURE WHAT IS WRITTEN HERE IS CORRECT ???
+Read more about it [here](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#customizing-the-audience-value).
       ```yml
       - name: Install JFrog CLI
         uses: jfrog/setup-jfrog-cli@v3